Arham-Begani/Paper-to-word/README.md

 ## usage
 1. Go to the Home page.
 2. Click "Get Started".
-3. Upload an Image or PDF.
+3. Upload an Image or PDF of your text book or question paper.
 4. Wait for AI processing.
 5. Preview the result and Download as Word or PDF.